contributte/api/README.md

 ## Prolog

-This really powerful annotation based API library is build on top of the PSR-7 standard.
+This really powerful annotation-based API library is build on top of the PSR-7 standard.
 It reuses immutable `Request` & `Response` objects.
-It's well known that in Nette applications are an `alfa` and an `omega` [Presenters](https://api.nette.org/2.4/Nette.Application.UI.Presenter.html).
+It's well known that [Presenters](https://api.nette.org/2.4/Nette.Application.UI.Presenter.html) are the `alpha` and the `omega` in Nette applications.
-The presenters are not very suitable for API request.
+The presenters are not very suitable for API requests.

-We've took an idea from Java (Spring Framework) and many others and together we've created Controller-based API.
+We have taken an idea from Java (Spring Framework) and many others and together we have created a Controller-based API.
 With full annotation support.

-Controllers are small objects which can be register to DIC as services (same as [Presenters](https://api.nette.org/2.4/Nette.Application.UI.Presenter.html)).
+Controllers are small objects which can be registered in DIC as services (same as [Presenters](https://api.nette.org/2.4/Nette.Application.UI.Presenter.html)).
 They have a few public annotated methods.
-If on of the method is matched by router, it obtained `ApiRequest` and `ApiResponse`.
-Here's come the magic, these objects hold `PSR-7` - `Request` & `Response` instances.
+If one of the methods is matched by a router, it is called with `ApiRequest` and `ApiResponse` objects.
+Here comes the magic, these objects hold `PSR-7` - `Request` & `Response` instances.

-Thats all.
+That's all.
 Take a look, it's really simple.

 ```php
 use Contributte\Api\Annotation\Controller\Controller;